jboss-developer/jboss-eap-quickstarts/app-client/README.md

     This output shows that the `ServerApplication` is called at the jboss.node `theOtherHOST`.

-    Review the server log files to see the bean invocations on the server.
+7. Review the server log files to see the bean invocations on the server.

          ClientContext is here = {Client=myhost}

-    As shown the connected server(s) can be configured with the properties file.
-It is also possible to connect multiple servers or a cluster with the same jboss-ejb-client.properties as it works for a standalone client.
+    As shown above, the connected server(s) can be configured using the properties file.
+It is also possible to connect multiple servers or a cluster using the same `jboss-ejb-client.properties` file.